TheSkieNex/pubgm-hud/README.md

 ## Custom Endpoints

-Current version of the HUD has no custom endpoints, but you can add your own by adding a new endpoint to the `src/routers/custom.ts` file.
-For the example you can check the `prod-example` branch and see how we used it in production.
+Current version of the HUD has no custom endpoints, but you can add your own, you can check the `prod-example` branch and see how we used it in production.

+## Hosting

+You can host the HUD on your own domain.
+You will need to set environment variables in the `.env` file in both this base directory and `frontend` directory, based on the `.env.example` files.
+Then you will need to install Docker if not already installed (You can use `scripts/install-docker.sh` to install it on Ubuntu).
+Then you can run `docker compose up -d` to start the services.

 ## License